 3. Lack of Training

-As a contractor there will rarely be the opportunities for training and development which would be open to permanent employees – as a contractor the expectation is usually that you will do this in your own time at your own expense, which can lead to a lack of career progression.
+As a contractor, the opportunity for training and development can be rare in comparison to permanent employees – as a contractor the expectation is usually that you will do this in your own time at your own expense, which can lead to a lack of career progression.

 4. No Additional Benefits